 With the highest tides in the world, comes some of the highest rates of coastal erosion in the world.
-This erosion and deterioration of the coastal cliffs can be dangerous as rocky material can collapse without warning!
+This erosion and deterioration of the coastal cliffs can be dangerous to navigate as rocky material can collapse without warning!
 A general rule of thumb when hiking in the Cliffs of Fundy is to keep back from the cliff bottom one school bus length (~10 meters or 30 feet)!

 When on a cliff-top trail, do not approach the very edge of the cliff.
 It may have overhanging soil and vegetation that could give way under your weight.
 Never attempt to go down a steep cliff from the top!